ayseecer/qbb2022-answers/week1-homework/README.md

 To get the N50 I found that the second largest contig length would surpass the halfway mark of the length of the reference genome which is 233806/2 = 116903, so N50 is 47860.

-######Question 3.
-Whole Genome Alignment (Use MUMmer for whole genome alignment).

-Question 3.1.
+######Question 3.1.
 What is the average identify of your assembly compared to the reference?
 [Hint: try dnadiff]

-Ran this bash command to get an error: dnadiff /Users/cmdb/qbb2022-answers/week1-homework/asm/ref.fa /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta
+Ran this bash command to get these files: dnadiff /Users/cmdb/qbb2022-answers/week1-homework/asm/ref.fa /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta

-dnadiff /Users/cmdb/qbb2022-answers/week1-homework/asm/ref.fa /Users/cmdb/qbb2022-answers/week1-homework/SPAdes-3.15.5-Darwin/bin/asm/contigs.fasta
-Illegal division by zero at /Users/cmdb/miniconda3/bin/dnadiff line 12.
-BEGIN failed--compilation aborted at /Users/cmdb/miniconda3/bin/dnadiff line 12
+5-Darwin/bin/asm/contigs.fasta
+Building alignments
+Filtering alignments
+Extracting alignment coordinates
+Analyzing SNPs
+Extracting alignment breakpoints
+Generating report file

+When I checked my week1-homework directory, I saw the additional out.1coords, out.1delta, out.delta, outmcoords, out.mdelta, out.qdiff, out.rdiff, out.report, and out.snps.
+When I did less -S on out.report, I saw that the average identity of my assembly compared to the reference was 99.9955.

-Question 3.2.
+######Question 3.2.
 What is the length of the longest alignment [Hint: try nucmer and show-coords]

 Question 3.3.
 How many insertions and deletions are in the assembly?
 [Hint: try dnadiff]

 Question 4.
 Decoding the insertion